kochm/wp-mendeley-plugin/readme.txt

 &#91;mendeley type="documents" id="authored" groupby="year"&#93;
 &#91;mendeley type="documents" id="authored" filter="tag=perceptualorganization"&#93;
 &#91;mendeley type="documents" id="authored" sortby="authors" sortbyorder="asc" groupby="year" grouporder="desc"%#93;
-&#91;mendeley type="own"%#93;

-- the attribute "type" can be set to "own", "folders", "groups", "documents"
+- the attribute "type" can be set to "folders", "groups", "documents"
 - the attribute "groupby" is optional; possible values currently are: "authors", "year"
 - the attribute "sortby" is optional; possible values currently are: "authors", "year"
 - the attributes "sortbyorder" and "groupbyorder" can have the values "asc" and "desc"